ccasares/grovepi-iotcs/README.md

 More about _Explorations_ [here](https://docs.oracle.com/cloud/latest/iot/IOTGS/GUID-75F2D876-E281-4B2D-8953-9A7386CE456B.htm#IOTGS-GUID-75F2D876-E281-4B2D-8953-9A7386CE456B).

-To create the explorations we need for our tutorial, follow these steps:
+To create the explorations we need for our tutorial, we need to:

-1. Blah1

-2. Blah2
+1. Create the Streams (_Data Sources_)
+  1. Open your IoTCS Application and click on the `Data and Explorations` icon on the left
+  2. Go to `Explorations` tab

-3. Blah33
+  3. Click `Add` button

-dfghjkl2
+    * `Name`: `ProximitySensorStream`
+    * `Message Format`: `CarlosC GrovePi-Proximity Sensor Model` (or the name of your `Proximty Sensor` model, when you created it)
+    * `Device Metadata`: select the `Location` attribute

+    Repeat the above steps for the `Light Sensor`.
+Name it as `LightSensorStream`.

+2. Create the Explorations

 ### Build your Process in Oracle Process Cloud Service
 #### Get your Instance